 Location of Server

 Once you have decided the method of payment the next step is to select the location of the server.
+You can get cheap dedicated server hosting UK, USA or any other nearest datacenter location to get optimum quality results.
 In this fast-paced environment, bringing the speediest outcome is vital. in 2016, a study conducted by Google’s DoubleClick stated that the businesses are impacted by slow loading times.
 They stated that “53 per cent of mobile website visits are uncontrolled if pages take more than 3 seconds to load.”
 The location of your servers also has an impact on the response time, especially, you want to evade data passing via multiple processing points beforehand service delivery.

 Irrespective of whether you choose to place servers in a colocation centre or lease, you should sensibly pick the most suitable server company.
 Start by identifying the geographical location of your users.
 In the case of international business, it is recommended to find a global service provider with several points of presence.